larkintuckerllc/k8s-cka-tutorial/27-understand-how-to-monitor-all-cluster-components/README.md

 kubectl top node
 ```

+Metrics from AWS Container Insights.

 Makes sense since we are using a t3-medium with 2 vCPU.

-Metrics from AWS Container Insights.

 ### Memory

+Similarly for memory.

 ```plaintext
 helm install dev stress-memory
 ```

+Leave running to end.

 ```plaintext
 kubectl top pod